-I’ve been reading more and more about how the simple act of being out in nature can not only boost our mood but can also provide other amazing mental health benefits.
+The simple act of being out in nature can not only boost your mood but can also provide other amazing mental health benefits.
 This title from a Stanford study article caught my eye:

 “Stanford researchers find mental health prescription: Nature”